difference between holder and holder in due course

 – Must take possession of the instrument without notice of any claims or defenses against it.

-See also difference between democratic and republic
+See also difference between typhoon and hurricane

 By meeting these criteria, an HDC acquires legal rights to the underlying debt or obligation, even if there are defects in the instrument or underlying transaction.
 This means that an HDC can enforce the instrument against the debtor and receive payment, even if the debtor has defenses against the original creditor.
 An HDC is essentially protected from any claims or defenses that the debtor may have against the original creditor.